GJprocode/C-Asp.net-core-web-API-NotesAPP/README.md

 ## Notes
 - Certificates setup for secure https requests from frontend.
 - Ensure the backend URL is properly configured in the frontend for API requests.
-- Use tools ike Postman or Swagger(API Documentation) for testing APIs during development.
+- Use tools like Postman or Swagger(API Documentation) for testing APIs during development.